Save up to 25%… Shop Our Birthday Sale Now!

 In 2017, Sheng and colleagues reported that the polysaccharides found in Lion’s Mane act in the intestines (43).
 Another study showed that a protein from Lion’s Mane could help regulate the gut microbiome composition (44).
 Traditionally, Lion’s Mane is used for digestive disorders and complaints, being a tonic for the organs responsible for digestion.

-We don’t precisely know yet how NGF relates to health and disease.
-But studies on NGF deficiency have shown them to be correlated with anxiety-like behaviors in humans and animals.
+We don’t precisely know yet how NGF relates to health and medical conditions.
+However, studies on NGF deficiency have shown them to be correlated with anxiety-like behaviors in humans and animals.
 NGF-deficient mice exhibit increased anxiety, impaired spatial learning and memory, and decreased neurogenesis (50).
 In humans, reduced NGF levels have been observed in subjects with major depression, which is often linked to anxiety (51).

-A 2018 mouse study suggested encouraging hippocampal neurogenesis could have mood-enhancing effects.
+A 2018 mouse study suggested that encouraging hippocampal neurogenesis could have mood-enhancing effects and potentially improve mental health.
 The mice given Lion’s Mane mushroom extracts showed less anxiety and improved mood during their assessments (54).

-Evidence from human clinical trials lends support to this hypothesis as well.
+Evidence from human clinical trials also supports this hypothesis.
 In a 2010 study, 26 patients were asked to eat 4 cookies per day containing either Lion’s Mane mushroom or placebo.
 Those taking Lion’s Mane scored lower on several measures, including an anxiety score (55).
+Therefore, taking mushrooms for anxiety can be beneficial in lifting one’s moods.

 Another trial assessed whether a mixture of Lion's Mane mushroom and mycelium could improve mood in patients with obesity or who are overweight.
 At the end of the 8-week trial, the overweight participants in this study who received Lion’s Mane reported significant improvements in their mood.
 They also had higher circulating pro-BDNF, a BDNF precursor.
-These findings suggest that BDNF could be a biomarker for mood disorders (56).
+These findings suggest that BDNF could be a biomarker for mood disorders, further supporting the use of mushrooms for anxiety (56).

 Interested in learning more about Lion’s Mane?
 Check out Lion’s Mane Mushroom Benefits: A Complete Supplement Guide.